|

 OBJ Background

-Edith and I lived in Kenya about 25 years, from most of the time from 1971 to 1998.
+Edith and I lived in Kenya about 25 years, for most of the time from 1971 to 1998.
 After two initial years in Kenya, we were in the US for about 2.5 years for further advanced studies and training.

 Hardships?